 This Environmental Assessment (EA) was prepared in accordance with Title 7 of the Code of Federal Regulations (CFR) Part 3100 (7 CFR 3100), which prescribes the policies and procedures of the U.S. Department of Agriculture (USDA) for implementing the National Environmental Policy Act (NEPA) of 1969, as amended, Title 7 CFR 1970 which provides environmental policies and procedures for the Rural Utilities Service (RUS), the regulations of the Council on Environmental Quality, 40 CFR parts 1500 through 1508, and the USDA Rural development guidance document 1970-C. Guidance document 1970-C serves as a guide for preparing EAs under NEPA.
 An EA is a concise public document used by the USDA to determine whether effects associated with a project justify a finding of no significant effect or if preparation of an Environmental Impact Statement is needed.

-An applicant seeking financial assistance from the USDA must sufficiently describe its proposal so that the USDA can apply the appropriate environmental review procedures for the National Environmental Policy Act (NEPA) of 1969, as amended (42 United States Code [U.S.C] 4321, et seq.), related to review and approval.
+An applicant seeking financial assistance from the USDA must sufficiently describe its proposal so that the USDA can apply the appropriate environmental review procedures for the National Environmental Policy Act (NEPA) related to review and approval.
 Serving as the lead federal agency, the RUS is responsible for compliance with NEPA, and as such, RUS must decide whether or not to provide financing assistance for this proposed project.
-Pursuant to CFR 7, the USDA must demonstrate that any decision complies with NEPA and requires that the environmental consequences of the proposed action and its alternatives be examined.
+Pursuant to 7 CFR 1970, the USDA must demonstrate that any decision complies with NEPA and requires that the environmental consequences of the proposed action and its alternatives be examined.
 This EA presents such an examination.
 The RUS’s decision to approve financial assistance will be the analysis outlined in this EA in addition to subsequent detailed engineering and financial reviews.

 The Municipal Energy Agency of Nebraska (MEAN) issued a request for proposals soliciting distributed solar electric generation for the City of Indianola, Iowa.
 Distributed generation refers to electricity, usually from renewable sources, which is situated near the users as opposed to centralized generation from power plants where the electricity would have to be transmitted greater distances (thus increasing costs) to the consumer.
 SE Municipal Iowa, LLC (SE Municipal Iowa) prepared the winning bid to develop a solar facility and connect to the City of Indianola’s electric grid, as well as obtain all necessary permits.

-Terracon, retained by the applicant (SE Municipal Iowa), has prepared this assessment in accordance with 7 CFR 1970, Subparts A (Environmental Policies) and C (NEPA EAs) as well as 40 CFR 1500.
+Terracon, retained by the applicant (SE Municipal Iowa), has prepared this assessment in accordance with 7 CFR 1970, Subparts A (Environmental Policies) and C (NEPA EAs).
 As part of this process, RUS will complete an independent analysis of this document to concur with scope and content.
 Once this analysis is complete, RUS may adopt this assessment as its EA in accordance with 7 CFR 1794.41.

 PURPOSE AND NEED